Ang Lee

 Ang Lee (Note: Pronounced /æŋ liː/) (李安 (Lǐ Ān); born October 23, 1954) is a Taiwanese filmmaker.
-His films are known for their emotional charge and exploration of repressed, hidden emotions.
-During his career, he has received international critical and popular acclaim and numerous accolades including two Academy Awards, five BAFTA Awards, and three Golden Globe Awards.
-In 2003, he was ranked 27th in The Guardians 40 best directors.
+His films are known for their emotional charge and exploration of repressed and hidden emotions.
+During his career, Lee has received international critical and popular acclaim and numerous accolades, including two Academy Awards, four BAFTA Awards, and three Golden Globe Awards.
+He is also the only filmmaker to win the Golden Bear twice and one of only four filmmakers to win the Golden Lion twice, and received the BAFTA Fellowship in 2020.

-Born in Pingtung County, Lee was educated in Taiwan and later in the United States.
-He rose to prominence directing films such as Pushing Hands (1991), The Wedding Banquet (1993), and Eat Drink Man Woman (1994), which explored the relationships and conflicts between tradition and modernity, Eastern and Western; the three films are informally known as the Father Knows Best trilogy.
-The films were critically successful both in Taiwan and internationally.
+Born in Pingtung County and raised in Hualien City, Taiwan, Lee graduated from what is now the National Taiwan University of Arts in 1975.
+After moving to the United States in 1979, he attended the University of Illinois Urbana-Champaign and New York University.
+He gained fame in Taiwan for the Father Knows Best trilogy—Pushing Hands (1991), The Wedding Banquet (1993), and Eat Drink Man Woman (1994)—which explore the relationships and conflicts between tradition, modernity, Eastern and Western.

-His breakthrough in Hollywood was the costume drama Sense and Sensibility (1995), which was also his first entirely English-language film.
-Lee went on to receive the Academy Award for Best Director twice—for the romantic drama Brokeback Mountain (2005) and the survival drama Life of Pi (2012).
-He directed films in a broad range of genres, including the drama The Ice Storm (1997), the martial arts drama Crouching Tiger, Hidden Dragon (2000), the superhero movie Hulk (2003), and the erotic espionage drama Lust, Caution (2007).
+Lee's breakthrough in Hollywood came with Sense and Sensibility (1995), which was his first English-language film.
+He gained further acclaim for The Ice Storm (1997), Crouching Tiger, Hidden Dragon (2000), Lust, Caution (2007), Brokeback Mountain (2005), and Life of Pi (2012).
+Other notable films include Hulk (2003), Billy Lynn's Long Halftime Walk (2016), and Gemini Man (2019).